taegyunkim/uwsgi-tls-segfault/README.md

 This corresponds to the `atexit_handler` function attempting to dereference the invalid pointer (`0xdeadbeef`) after TLS cleanup has occurred.

-The call chain shows: `uwsgi_plugins_atexit` → `Py_FinalizeEx` → atexit handlers, confirming this happens during uWSGI's controlled shutdown process.
+The call chain shows: `uwsgi_plugins_atexit` → `Py_FinalizeEx` → atexit handlers, confirming this happens during uWSGI's controlled shutdown process where TLS has already been destroyed but Python atexit handlers are still being executed.